 This course provides students with an introduction to the sociological study of education.
 Through investigating equity issues in schooling and early childhood education the relationships between identity, schooling and society emerge.
 The course prepares students to explore and understand historical and contemporary education systems and care, including elements of education policy and practice both in Australia

-1. Understand the relationship between schooling, identity and society in a theory/practice nexus;
+1. Understand the relationship between schooling, identity and society in a theory/practice nexus

 2. Recognise the historical impact of unequal access to education in spite of mass schooling.

-3. Identify elements of educational policy and practice in the contemporary Australian and global contexts that contribute to inequalities of educational outcomes.
+3. Identify elements of educational policy and practice in the contemporary Australian and global contexts that contribute to inequalities of educational outcomes

 5. Understand the mechanisms that contribute to socially just pedagogical and curricular practices for diverse student populations.

 - Identity: Equity and the social construction of 'self' and 'the other'

 - Schooling and society: The history of mass schooling and early childhood education in Australia.

-*Contemporary educational policy and practices
+- Contemporary educational policy and practices

 - The intersection of factors such as: socio-economic status, Indigeniety, race, ethnicity, gender and space and place

-*Applied knowledge to cater for social and cultural diversity in the classroom and early childhood sites.
+- Applied knowledge to cater for social and cultural diversity in the classroom and early childhood sites.

-Lecture: for 1 hour(s) per Week for 12 weeks
+Online 3 hour(s) per Week for 12 Weeks